 Learn from it.

 Learning and recovering from setbacks doesn’t happen overnight.
-It is an ongoing process that continues throughout our lives.
-Each time we fall down and get back up, we’re a little bit stronger, wiser, more courageous, more resilient, and more self-compassionate, even if it doesn’t feel like it right away.
+It takes time.
+When we fall down and get back up, we can become stronger, wiser, more courageous, more resilient, and more self-compassionate, even if that does not happen right away.

 Give these tips a try and learn what your failure is trying teach you: